CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 identity, then use that feature instead of a password/secret to connect to the database, both as a developer and in production, from a service account.

 Be ruthless in eliminating PII in your system.
-Don't store it at all when possible, and delete old PII when you must store it.
+Don't store it at all when it's not strictly necessary to keep it, and if you must keep it, delete it as soon as possible.

 Assume compromise of your trade secrets, and make them as "not valuable" as possible.
 For example, use a secret scanner in a pre-commit hook to keep other